richardr1126/cosmere-feed-bsky/README.md

 - Deployment is streamlined with `gunicorn` (2 workers) and managed using `honcho` (see Procfile) to run `web` (with 2 workers) seperatly from `firehose` data stream.
 - Will run on **0.5 CPU**, **0.5 GB RAM**.
 > **Note:** Posts are only kept for 3 days, and trending posts are calculated based on interactions within the last 24 hours.

-For more details, refer to the [Bluesky Social Feed Generator Overview](https://github.com/bluesky-social/feed-generator#overview).

 ## Filters